Samina-dsasolutions/dsaInterviewProblem/questions/continousSumQuery.md

 # Q2.
-Continuous Sum QuerySolved
+Continuous Sum Query
 ---
 ## 🚀 Introduction
 This problem involves efficiently updating ranges in an array based on multiple donations, and then calculating the final total for each beggar.
 It demonstrates the use of the **difference array** technique for range updates.